 2. Grant Value

-Emergency grants of an initial and immediate £250 with the option, if necessary, of a further £250 paid in the following two months (bringing the total value to £750 in 3 instalments) are available for those who are facing financial loss or increased costs as a result of the prior need of their child to stay home for the stated 12 weeks.
+Emergency grants of an initial and immediate £250 with the option, if necessary, of a further £250 paid in the following two months (bringing the total value to £750 in 3 instalments) are available for those who are facing financial loss or increased costs as a result of the prior need of their child to stay home due to previous shielding guidelines.

 Additional support may be made available at a later stage for families facing acute financial loss because of the rapidly evolving public health crisis.